As technology is disrupting the way we live, our searching behaviors and capabilities are changing as well.

 Interacting with voice search results

-How your users are interacting with voice search results will also depend on the device they are using.
+How your users interact with voice search results will also depend on the device they are using.

 In most cases, we are dealing with two types of scenarios: